emanuelepalma/space-bot-DS/README.md

 This is a simple Discord bot to monitor stars and satellite.

+## Supported commands

+`>help` will provide a complete list of commands directly on Discord.

 ## Start

 To start the bot you will need to generate a bot token from the Discord Developer site, then invite the bot to your server.